pddpauw/BirdPi/README.md

 ```
 nmcli con show
 ```
-select the device you wish to change, and then (change the IP addresses, depending on your local LAN and DHCP settings):
+select the device you wish to change, and then (change the IP addresses, depending on your local LAN and DHCP settings), e.g. for your wired LAN connection:
 ```
 sudo nmcli con mod "Wired connection 1" ipv4.method manual ipv4.addr 192.168.15.56/24
 sudo nmcli con mod "Wired connection 1" ipv4.gateway 192.168.15.1